zoelland/zoelland.github.io/_posts/2018-06-08-first-post.markdown

 description: First post on my gitpage
 ---

-## Summary:

 This is my first post on my gitpage, haven't decide what to do with this blog yet.

-But I got plenty of time this summer XD
+And I got plenty of time this summer.

 <div class="side-by-side">
     <div class="toleft">